Regulating Greed Over Time in Multi-Armed Bandits: Algorithms for regulating greed over time

-We want to compare this bound with the one of the usual version of the $\varepsilon$-greedy algorithm but, since the old version is not well suited for the setting in which the rewards are altered by the multiplier function, we discount the rewards obtained at each round (by simply dividing them by $G(t)$) so that it can also produce accurate estimates of the mean reward for each arm.
-This ``smarter'' version of the $\varepsilon$-greedy algorithm is presented in Algorithm \ref{Algorithm::epsilon_slightly_smarter} (Section \ref{Section::Experimantal_Results}).
-The bound on the probability of playing a suboptimal arm $j$ for the usual $\varepsilon$-greedy algorithm is given by $\beta_j(t)$ (i.e. $\beta_j(\tilde{t})$ when $\tilde{t}=t$) and we refer to it as $\beta^{\text{old}}_j(t)$.
+We want to compare this bound with the one of the standard version of the $\varepsilon$-greedy algorithm but, since it is not well suited for the setting in which the rewards are altered by the multiplier function, we discount the rewards obtained at each round (by dividing them by $G(t)$) so that it can also produce accurate estimates of the mean reward for each arm.
+This ``smarter'' version of the $\varepsilon$-greedy algorithm is presented in Algorithm \ref{Algorithm::epsilon_slightly_smarter} (Section \ref{Section::Experimental_Results}).
+The bound on the probability of playing a suboptimal arm $j$ for the standard $\varepsilon$-greedy algorithm is given by $\beta_j(t)$ (i.e., $\beta_j(\tilde{t})$ when $\tilde{t}=t$) and we refer to it as $\beta^{\text{old}}_j(t)$.
 In general, $\beta^{\text{old}}_j(t)$ is lower than $\beta_j(\tilde{t})$ (since $\tilde{t}\leq t$).
 Intuitively, this reflects the fact that the new algorithm performs fewer exploration steps.
-Moreover, in the usual $\varepsilon$-greedy algorithm, the probability of choosing arm $j$ at time $t$ is given by
+Moreover, in the standard $\varepsilon$-greedy algorithm, the probability of choosing a suboptimal arm $j$ at time $t$ is given by